AlphaPiece/big-big-num/README.md

 5079 % 61 = 16
 ```

+## Exponent & Factorial

+There are no special implementation for exponent and factorial in bnc -- they are heavily based on multiplication.

 ## Test

 If you want to check if bnc actually works, you may run the following commands on your terminal (on macOS):